nickjj/dotfiles/README.md

 drive encryption you'll get prompted for your decrypt password before logging in.

-At this point you have Arch installed and you can run the install script earlier in this readme to bootstrap your box!
+At this point you have Arch installed and you can run the bootstrap script [mentioned earlier in this readme](#-install) to install these dotfiles!

 ### How do I get started with the desktop environment?